 The Chattahoochee Technical College Police Department is a Georgia POST recognized police agency and maintains a force of Georgia POST Certified Police Officers.
-The department also employs Non-Certified Security Officers who provide additional security by patrolling parking lots and buildings, assisting motorists, and providing safety escorts.

 Campus Police Officers will always conduct all law enforcement tasks with a proactive, service-oriented and safety-first approach.
-Some additional services provided are listed below.
+Some additional services provided are listed as follows.